 Changeable Mouthpieces: They can get very warm and unpleasantly dirty – look for kits with spares.

 Cleaning Kit Included: That handy little brush will be very useful – try not to lose it!

 A Note On Battery Life

-Spare batteries can be a godsend when socially sharing your dry herb vaporizer.
+Spare batteries can be a godsend when you’re sharing your dry herb vaporizer in a social setting.
 It’s not such a big deal for solo vaping providing you have access to a USB device and your kit allows for pass-through vaping – just be aware of this little pitfall that inevitably catches everyone out at some time.